learntray/nextjs-supabase-learning-website/README.md

-<h1 align="center">Next.js Learning Website with Learn API</h1>
+<h1 align="center">Learning Website Template with Next.js and Supabase</h1>

-This is a [Next.js](https://nextjs.org/) project template for learning websites with example implementation of [Learn API](https://github.com/orzechdev/learn-api).
-You can clone this repository to build learning website with it.
+This is a template from which you can start create learning website.
+It is built with:
+- [Next.js](https://nextjs.org/) - framework to create websites,
+- [Supabase](https://supabase.com) - service to store user data and manage user-related features,
+- [Learn API](https://github.com/orzechdev/learn-api) - (experimental) API to allow fetching user learning state and manage user participation in courses.

 ![Project preview](readme-image-1.png)